yingcaihuang/n8n-nodes-mypet-stocks/README.md

 ### Trading
 - **Get Market Data**: Retrieve market data for trading analysis
+- **Commission Statistics** ✨ NEW: Comprehensive commission analysis and statistics

 ### Quantitative Account Management ✨ NEW
 - **Get All Accounts**: Retrieve all quantitative accounts with pagination and filtering support